pjsherpa/UC-Berkeley-BootCamp/17-CS/01-Activities/28-Stu_Mini-Project/Develop/03_merge-sort/README.md

 ## Problem

-Write a function that accepts an unsorted array of integers, sorts it, and returns the sorted array using the "Bubble Sort" algorithm with a Big O complexity of `O(n^2)`.
+Write a function that accepts an unsorted array of integers, sorts it, and returns the sorted array using the "Merge Sort" algorithm with a Big O complexity of `O(n log(n))`.
 For example, for the following array:

 ```js
 const unsortedArr = [2, 42, 100, 23, 500, 34];